stelligent/stelligent-u/01-cloudformation/README.md

 _Why do we prefer the YAML format for CFN templates?_

+> YAML is more human readable than JSON.
+JSON is a programmatic format that JavaScript uses.

 #### Question: Protecting Resources

 _What else can you do to prevent resources in a stack from being deleted?_